-Extra Opportunities

-In addition to excellent academic results, our students develop a wide range of transferable skills that make the difference in job or university applications.
-We develop these skills by providing many opportunities for students away from the classroom:

-- The Duke of Edinburgh's Award;

-- The World Challenge scheme:
+Extra Opportunities In addition to excellent academic results, our students develop a wide range of transferable skills that make the difference in job or university applications.
+We develop these skills by providing many opportunities for students away from the classroom: • The Duke of Edinburgh's Award; The school is a member of the Duke of Edinburgh Award Scheme and students who have achieved Bronze and Silver continue into sixth form to achieve the Gold.
+External students are able to bypass onto the Gold Award if they wish. • The World Challenge scheme World Challenge is a biennial event that takes students to many different parts of the world, with the next expedition taking place in 2024.
+2012 - Peru 2014 - China 2016 - Borneo 2018 - Africa 2024 - Borneo

-- 2012 Peru

-- 2014 China

-- 2016 Borneo

-- 2018 Africa

-- Fundraising and charity events;

-- Learning mentor scheme;

-- House Captain;

-- Sports Captain;

-- Prefect and Senior Prefect Team;

-- Head Girl and Boy.

 Child Protection Fairfax Academy is committed to the highest standards in protecting the children entrusted to our care.
 We recognise that some children may be the victims of bullying, neglect, physical, sexual and emotional abuse.
 Staff working with the children are well placed to identify such abuse.
 What we will do if we have a concern about your child.
 If we are concerned that your child may be at risk of abuse or neglect we must follow the procedures in our Child Protection Policy.
 You can look at the policy in school, or receive a copy to take home.
 The procedures have been written to protect all students.
 They comply with our statutory responsibilities and are designed to support students, families and staff.
 The procedures are based on the principle that the welfare of the child is the most important consideration.
 In almost all circumstances, we will talk to you about our concerns and we will also tell you if we feel we must refer our concerns to Children's Social Care.
 We will ask your consent to make a referral, but in some circumstances we may need to make the referral against your wishes.
 We will only do this if we genuinely believe that this is the best way to protect your child, and the fact that you did not consent to the referral will be recorded.
 If we think that talking to you first might in some way increase the risk to your child, we will report our concerns to Children's Social Care and take advice from them.
 We will normally tell you that a referral is being made and we will record the reasons why we decided to follow this course of action.
 All child protection records are kept separate from your child's general school file.
-Records are stored in a locked cabinet or drawer, and if stored on computer they are password-protected.
+Records are stored in a locked cabinet or drawer, and if stored on computer they are passwordprotected.
 The only staff who have access to the records are those who need to know about the concerns in order to protect and support your child.
 You can ask to see what information is held on your child, and we will normally agree to this, but if we are unsure we will seek advice from the local authority designated officer or Children's Social Care first.
 Child protection is a very sensitive issue and it raises many questions and a range of strong emotions.
 We will do everything we can to support our students and you can be assured that any action we take will be in the best interests of your child.